 Set in France and Italy in the late 16th century, The Mysteries of Udolpho tells the story of an orphan girl, Emily St. Aubert.
 An innocent, beautiful and virtuous young woman, the orphaned Emily falls in the hands of a heartless villain named Montoni.
 He confines her in a grim and isolated castle full of mystery and terror.
 There she must cope with an unwanted suitor, Montoni’s threats, and the terrors and wild imaginings that threaten to overwhelm her.
 There are a number of strange occurrences in the novel which seem to be supernatural, but are revealed to have rational explanations.

 The Mysteries of Udolpho portrays her heroine’s inner life, creating a dense atmosphere of terror, and providing a gripping plot that continues to thrill and entertain the readers today.
 Radcliffe’s brilliant use of history, exotic settings, the supernatural, and poetry makes the book truly a classic in the Gothic genre.
-The way the author has described the natural places and the really creepy Gothic castle makes you feel as if you are personally there.
+Moreover, the way she has described the natural places and the really creepy Gothic castle makes you feel as if you are personally there.
 I highly recommend this beautifully written Gothic romance novel!

 One of the most famous Gothic reads, The Fall of the House of Usher is a quintessential spooky house story.
 It is full of gloomy atmosphere, sickness, death of loved ones, and dark metaphors.
 The story is melancholy and descriptive, including Gothic themes of madness and isolation.

 The story begins with the unnamed narrator who arrives at his friend, Roderick Usher’s old, disheveled mansion, after receiving his letter complaining of an illness and asking for his help.
 He is ill physically as well as mentally.
 The story also reveals that Roderick’s twin sister, Madeline, is also ill and falls into deathlike trances.
 Along with Mr. Usher’s constant fear and dread, Madeline’s catalepsy also plays a great role in his decay.
 The eerie setting and twist of plot has made this story a perfect combination of chaos and madness.